UAP Common Extensions 4.0 Help

 Add Nodes

-The low-level function cx_tree_link() adds a node to a new parent, unlinking it from its previous parent, if required.
+The low-level function cx_tree_add() adds a node to a new parent, unlinking it from its previous parent, if required.

-The functions cxTreeAddChild(), cxTreeAddChildNode(), and cxTreeSetParent() are similar to cx_tree_link().
-The difference between cxTreeAddChild() and cxTreeAddChildNode() is, that cxTreeAddChild() uses the cx_tree_node_create_func of the CxTree to create the node first, before adding it.
-The function returns non-zero in case the creation of the node fails.
-The difference between cxTreeSetParent() and cxTreeAddChildNode() is, that cxTreeSetParent() does not increase the tree size, when child already had a parent.
+The functions cxTreeAddData(), cxTreeAddNode(), and cxTreeSetParent() are similar to cx_tree_add().
+The difference between cxTreeAddData() and cxTreeAddNode() is that cxTreeAddData() uses the allocator of the CxTree to create the node first before adding it.
+The function returns NULL in case the creation of the node fails, or the created node when creation was successful.
+The difference between cxTreeSetParent() and cxTreeAddNode() is that cxTreeSetParent() does not increase the tree size when child already had a parent.

 Size and Depth

-#include <cx/tree.h> size_t cxTreeSubtreeSize(CxTree *tree, void *subtree_root); size_t cxTreeSubtreeDepth(CxTree *tree, void *subtree_root); size_t cxTreeDepth(CxTree *tree);
+#include <cx/tree.h> size_t cx_tree_size(void *root, ptrdiff_t loc_children, ptrdiff_t loc_next); size_t cx_tree_depth(void *root, ptrdiff_t loc_children, ptrdiff_t loc_next); size_t cxTreeSubtreeSize(CxTree *tree, void *subtree_root); size_t cxTreeSubtreeDepth(CxTree *tree, void *subtree_root); size_t cxTreeSize(CxTree *tree); size_t cxTreeDepth(CxTree *tree);

 The function cxTreeSubtreeSize() counts all nodes belonging to the subtree starting with subtree_root.